helloyanis/httptoolkit-pro-patcher/README.md

-<h1 align="center">THIS SOFTWARE IS CURRENTLY IN THE PROCESS OF BEING MODIFIED TO WORK ON NEWER VERSIONS OF HTTP TOOLKIT, THIS IS CURRENTLY AN ARCHIVE OF A BROKEN VERSION</h1>

 <h1 align="center">HTTP Toolkit Pro Patcher</h1>

 This is a simple tool to patch HTTP Toolkit to enable the Pro features without a license or subscription. **But please consider supporting the developer by purchasing a license if you find the HTTP Toolkit useful.**

 ## Usage

-1. Clone this repository using `git clone https://github.com/IPTVmanreal/httptoolkit-pro-patcher.git`
+1. Clone this repository using `git clone https://github.com/XielQs/httptoolkit-pro-patcher.git`
 2. cd into the directory using `cd httptoolkit-pro-patcher`
 3. Run `npm install` or whatever package manager you use
 4. Run `node . patch` to patch the HTTP Toolkit